Unmixing ATR-{\mu}FTIR spectroscopic images of cross-sections of historical oil paintings: Proposed Method

 \subsection{Weighted spectral angle distance (WSAD)}

-To reduce the influence of unreliable/nuisance spectral regions (e.g., atmospheric absorption), we introduce a nonnegative band-reliability vector $\mathbf{w}\in\mathbb{R}^{B}$ and define WSAD loss by applying element-wise weights before calculating the SAD as shown below:
+To reduce the influence of unreliable or noisy spectral regions (e.g., atmospheric absorption), we introduce a nonnegative band-reliability vector $\mathbf{w}\in\mathbb{R}^{B}$ and define WSAD loss by applying element-wise weights before calculating the SAD as shown below:

 where $\odot$ denotes the Hadamard (elementwise) product.
 The training loss is the average WSAD over all pixels:

 Here, $\mathbf{w}$ is a global band-reliability vector shared across all pixels and kept fixed during training.
 In Sec.\ref{sec:wt_cal} we compute $\mathbf{w}$ directly from the observed cube using band statistics, to suppress the nuisance regions in the reconstruction objective.